emqx/emqx-docs/en_US/mqtt-over-quic/introduction.md

 To overcome the limitations of MQTT over TCP, EMQX 5.0 innovatively introduces a new protocol, MQTT over QUIC, that enables MQTT clients and EMQX to communicate over Quick UDP Internet Connections (QUIC).
 The protocol offers the same functionality as the existing MQTT protocol but with the additional benefits of QUIC.

 This chapter explains why and how MQTT over QUIC is implemented in EMQX.
-In [Features and Benefits of MQTT over QUIC](./features-mqtt-over-quic.md), it introduces two interaction modes between clients and EMQX on the QUIC stream and the features and benefits of each mode.
+In [Features and Benefits](./features-mqtt-over-quic.md), it introduces two interaction modes between clients and EMQX on the QUIC stream and the features and benefits of each mode.
 In [Use MQTT over QUIC](./getting-started.md), it demonstrates how to enable MQTT over QUIC in EMQX using client SDKs and tools.

 ::: tip